MatthewCS/PyPoetryDB/README.md

 Check the docs and the testPyPoetry script to learn more.

 * **NOTES:**
-	+ -Currently not on PyPI (that is the next step!)
+	+ Currently not on PyPI (that is the next step!)
-	+ -Docs generated using pydoc
+	+ Docs generated using pydoc
-	+ -No Python 2 support
+	+ No Python 2 support